ardalis/DevIQ-gatsby/src/docs/design-patterns/repr-design-pattern.md

 What about the big M model from MVC, the one with all the business logic?
 This pattern doesn't dictate how you implement the logic within the endpoint.
 You *could* just put all the logic in the Handle method.
 But for non-trivial applications you probably want to inject some service(s) into the endpoint, and minimize the amount of non-UI logic that exists in it.
 But whether you choose to do that or not is not a part of the REPR pattern.

+## REST and Resources

+The REPR pattern is not a REST pattern.
+It's not a resource-based pattern.
+It's a pattern for defining API endpoints.
+It's not a pattern for defining resources.
+You can use it to define RESTful resources, but you can also use it to define RPC-style endpoints.
+It's up to you.

+If you want to use REPR with REST-style resources, you'll simply want to include the appropriate resource's schema within the Request and Response types.
+For example, if you have a `Customer` resource, you might have a `GetCustomerRequest` and a `GetCustomerResponse` type.
+The Request type might include a client-generated `CustomerId` property, and the Response type would include the newly-created `Customer` resource as property (or a link to a route where it might be found).
+If you're using a tool like [AutoMapper](https://automapper.org/) you can easily map between your resource types and your Request and Response types.

 ## Learn More

 The references below link to additional articles describing the pattern as well as implementations of it on GitHub and NuGet.